At the Conscious Co-Parenting Institute we provide divorcing

 Each week you will complete the coursework in your online campus portal.
-The coursework will be pertaining to the 2 online programs that are best fit for your situation.
+The coursework will be two online programs that are best fit for your situation.
 Whether that be Higher Purpose Parenting, Reunited if you have adult kids, or Healing from Emotional Trauma, you will work continuously in your online programs outside of the time you spend with your weekly one-on-one coaching sessions.
 If enrolling in the two-parent coaching program, each parent will receive access to 2 courses.

 Hear from Other Parents

 I frequently got triggered and lived with a lot of self-doubt.

 These lessons helped me to figure out my triggers (Decision Forming Incidents) and where my self-doubt was coming from (Fear Based Actions) mostly.
 It helped me to clean up my side of the mirror.
 It enforced how I show up in life is what I attract in my life.
 It has helped me to become a better, happier person in general which will make me a better, happier parent for my children.

 This class helps to identify junk from the past and how to clean it up.
 It helps us to learn how to be present and authentic and show up loving.

 It helped me immensely to realize how I could show up differently and change perspective.
 I am much more grounded and calmer.
 The coach really adapted to how I worked and when I was ready and I could not have done all of this work without this guidance.